coldwaterdiver/coldwaterdiver.github.io/index.md

 Learn more about my background, education, and experience on the [About page](/about/).

 ## CV and Publications
-See my detailed [CV](/cv/) and a list of publications, including PhD research, environmental consulting, and scientific diving projects.
+See my detailed [CV](/cv/) and a list of publications, including PhD research and environmental consulting.